About the Institute, Authors, Programs, Workshops and Specialists: Call 630-368-1880

 FAQs about the National Anger Management Association Membership and Credentials!

 Books: First Edition.
-Fourth Edition.
+Fifth Edition.
 Expanded 16 lesson book/workbook

 Evidence-based Summary.
 Approvals and benefits.